gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

         > "It is a ["toss-up" or "bonus"] for [team(s)]."

-    - For Situation questions only, include the question's interrogatives
+    - For situation questions only, include the question's interrogatives

         > "I need to know [Situation question interrogatives]."